 Long before there was a space called Local Sustainable Living, before the festivals, workshops, and community gatherings, there was simply an idea.
 For over a decade and a half, Noufal and his cousin Mujeeb carried it with them.

 It wasn't written down in business plans or investor decks.
 It existed as a mental blueprint shaped by years of observation, travel, experimentation, and conversations with ordinary people.
-Noufal didn't know exactly what form it would take, but he knew one thing: he wanted to create something rooted in the local.
+Noufal didn't know exactly what form it would take, but he knew one thing: he wanted to create something rooted in the social.
 "I was always curious about the different lifestyles adopted by people," he says.

 His father had founded an advertising agency, Broadway Communications, more than 40 years ago.
 As a teenager, Noufal spent his afternoons at the office after school, gradually absorbing the rhythms of business, design, communication and entrepreneurship.

-By the time he completed higher secondary education, he had developed a fascination not only with business but also with culture, lifestyles and human stories.
+By the time he completed higher secondary education, he had developed a fascination not only with art and business but also with culture, lifestyles and human stories.
 It is this curiosity that would eventually become the foundation of Local Sustainable Living.

 But something about the model troubled him.
 A meal could solve hunger for a day.
 A donated shirt could meet an immediate need.
 Yet neither addressed the larger question of sustainability.